efrencodes/efrencodes/README.md

 **I build things for the web**

 Hey!
-I´m Efren Martinez, a **Frontend Engineer** with more than 5 years of experiencie.
+I´m Efren Martinez 🇲🇽 , a **Frontend Engineer** with more than 5 years of experiencie.

 With experience in **VueJS** • **Quasar** • **ReactJS** • **NextJS** • **JavaScript** • **CSS** • NodeJS and much more.